Floor Preparation for Concrete: Where Every Good Floor Begins

 4. Surface Profiling

-Profiling opens the pores of the concrete so coatings and finishes can mechanically bond.
+Profiling opens the pores of the concrete so coatings and finishes can bond mechanically.

-Depending on the condition of the slab and the system being installed, this may include:
+Depending on the slab's condition and the system being installed, this may include:

 5. Final Cleaning and Inspection